Reviewing the 2016 Olympic Events

 RS:X Men and Women

 Trust me, we need windsurfing.
 I’d say we need more board sports.
-The IOC wants sailors to look like athletes, and if they can be beautiful, the RS:X checks that box too.
+The IOC wants sailors to look like athletes, and if they can be beautiful, this Event checks that box too.
 These are long, lean, and attractive people.
 They are also chill.
 They are not yacht club people, they are beach people.
 Heck, these are the beach volleyball players of sailing.
-Beach volleyball was one of the few stadiums that was full in Rio, and if you could wrap grandstands around the RS:X course, it would have been full too.
+Beach volleyball was one of the few stadiums that was full in Rio, and if you could wrap grandstands around their course, it would have been full too.
 This is also an equipment supplied event, though the sailors were able to bring their own spars and fin.
 All did, using only the board and sails that were wrapped with Brazilian colors.
 Television likes colors.

 Finn – Men